LiberaVeritas/instant-curry/README.md

 QED.
 ```
-List cases are accompanied by inductive hypotheses. (`IH` followed by a number) These hypotheses assume the statement of the theorem for list of length one less than the list of consideration.
+List cases are accompanied by an inductive hypothesis. (`IH`) This hypotheis assumes the statement of the theorem for list of length one less than the list of consideration.
 That is, given a list `x::xs`, the hypothesis takes as granted the theorem statement for `xs`.
 Proofs by induction come down to demonstrating how to integrate the next element `x` into the statement under this assumption.

 The end of proofs are marked by `QED.`.